1st Durham Volunteer Artillery: Postwar

-Both regiments were reformed in the TA in 1947, 511 becoming 426 (Durham) Coast Regiment and 526 becoming 427 (Durham) Coast Regiment, both still based at West Hartlepool.414–443 Rgts at British Army 1945 on.
+Both regiments were reformed in the TA in 1947, 511 becoming 426 (Durham) Coast Regiment and 526 becoming 427 (Durham) Coast Regiment, both still based at West Hartlepool.
 Both regiments were subordinated to 103 Coast Brigade, based at Darlington.

-However, it was soon afterwards decided to reduce the number of TA coast regiments, and on 1 September 1948, 427 Regiment was converted into an air defence unit as 427 (Durham) Heavy Anti-Aircraft Regiment It became a 'Mixed' regiment (indicating that members of the Women's Royal Army Corps were integrated into the unit) on 1 January 1949.
-On 1 January 1954, this unit merged into 485 (Tees) HAA Regiment at Middlesbrough.474–519 Rgts at British Army 1945 on.
+However, it was soon afterwards decided to reduce the number of TA coast regiments and, on 1 September 1948, 427 Regiment was converted into an air defence unit as 427 (Durham) Heavy Anti-Aircraft Regiment.
+It became a 'Mixed' regiment (indicating that members of the Women's Royal Army Corps were integrated into the unit) on 1 January 1949.
+On 1 January 1954, this unit merged into 485 (Tees) HAA Regiment at Middlesbrough.

-The coast artillery branch was disbanded in 1956, and on 31 October 426 Regiment was converted to Royal Engineers (RE) as 336 (Durham Coast) Field Squadron, RE as part of 132 Field Engineer Regiment (formerly part of the Tyne Electrical Engineers).
+The coast artillery branch was disbanded in 1956, and, on 31 October, 426 Regiment was converted to Royal Engineers (RE) as 336 (Durham Coast) Field Squadron, RE as part of 132 Field Engineer Regiment (formerly part of the Tyne Electrical Engineers).
 Shortly afterwards, it was redesignated 336 (Durham Coast) Crane Operating Squadron.
-132 Regiment was disbanded in 1961; 336 Sqn transferred to the Royal Corps of Transport in 1965.Watson & Rinaldi, pp. 297, 304.
+132 Regiment was disbanded in 1961; 336 Sqn was transferred to the Royal Corps of Transport in 1965.